tfweber/LCA_Toolbox/README.md

 The goal of this respository is to make the use of Brigthway 2.5 as intuitive and easy to a beginner in Python.
 The repository is structured to first install and import all necessary software to setup a functioning environment to analyse your Brightway 2.5 models in.
 An other aim is to enable the user to apply different background databases such as EcoInvent, EXIOBASE, BONSAI and others.

 First, we need to clone the repository and store it on your local machine.
-To do this, follow your preferred method of doing so.
 A recommendation is to download the GitHub extension in VSCode and follow the instructions in VSCode to do so.

 Then navigate to this folder in your Anaconda Prompt terminal.
 When you navigated to your repository, we now want to install and activate an environment for this work.
 The settings and dependencies are stored in LCA_Toolbox.yml, which we are referencing now to install all packages required for the work with LCA_Toolbox.
 Among others, creating the environment from LCA_Toolbox.yml will install Brightway 2.5, premise and helper packages.